trekfreely/TrekFreelyDocs/README.md

 - Activity map integration will be coming soon for Pro members!
   - Fishing access and hotspots
   - Disk Golf courses
+- Automatic blurring of license plates in all upoaded photos (for security purposes) - Once implimented, this will also go through and blur any existing photos that have been uploaded without this feature

 ## Member Benefits